Beehive: Ancient hives

 In antiquity, Egyptians kept bees in manmade hives.
-The walls of the Egyptian sun temple of Nyuserre Ini from the 5th Dynasty, dated earlier than 2422 BCE, depict workers blowing smoke into hives as they remove honeycombs.
+The walls of the Egyptian sun temple of Nyuserre Ini from the 5th Dynasty, dated earlier than 2422 BC, depict workers blowing smoke into hives as they remove honeycombs.
 Inscriptions detailing honey production are found on the tomb of Pabasa from the 26th Dynasty (c.
 650 BCE), and describe honey stored in jars and cylindrical hives.

 The archaeologist Amihai Mazar cites 30 intact hives that were discovered in the ruins of Tel Rehov, located in modern-day Israel.
 This is evidence that an advanced honey industry existed in Canaan approximately 4,000 years ago.
 The 150 beehives, many broken, were made of straw and unbaked clay.
 They were found in orderly rows.
 Ezra Marcus from the University of Haifa said the discovery provided a glimpse of ancient beekeeping seen in texts and ancient art from the Near East.
 An altar decorated with fertility figurines was found alongside the hives and may indicate religious practices associated with beekeeping.
 While beekeeping predates these ruins, this is the oldest apiary yet discovered.